Livestream Every Sunday 9:00am

 The Sacraments

-We believe that God has given us Baptism, Communion and Confession/ Absolution (Forgiveness) as a tangible means to pass on his love and forgiveness as it was given to us through Jesus Christ.
+We believe that God has given us Baptism, Communion and Confession/ Absolution (Forgiveness) as a physical and tangible means to pass on his love and forgiveness as it was given to us through Jesus Christ.

 Baptism